crapp/qaccordion/README.md

 ## Installation

-Obtain the source from the [github repository](https://github.com/crapp/qaccordion).
-Either download the latest release or check out the latest commit.
+Obtain the source code from our [github repository](https://github.com/crapp/qaccordion).
+Either download the latest release or use git to check out the master branch.

+### Linux
-Run the following commands to compile a shared library on Linux.
+Run the following commands to compile a shared library on Linux after you obtained the source code.

 ```shell
 # create a build directory